 Migrations are a way to fix up a save file which was used in an older version of the game or mod.
-Migrations are any .lua file or any .json file stored in the mod's "migrations" folder.
+They have to be either

-Migrations are sorted by mod order first and then by the migration file name using lexicographical comparison.
-Each save file remembers which migrations from which mods have been applied and will not apply the same migration twice.
-When adding a mod to an existing save all migration scripts for that mod will be run.
-Migrations are typically used to but are not limited to changing prototype types or correct research/recipe states after changes.
+The sequence in which migrations are executed is sorted by mod order first, migration file name second (using lexicographical comparison).
+Each save file remembers (by name) which migrations from which mods have been applied and will not apply the same migration twice.
+When adding a mod to an existing save, all migration scripts for that mod will be run.

 The following prototype types are available for migration:

 Lua migrations allow altering the loaded game state.
 Typically this is done when recipes or technologies have changed.
-The game resets recipes/ technologies any time mods, prototypes, or startup settings change, so this does not need to be done in migration scripts.
+The game resets recipes and technologies any time mods, prototypes, or startup settings change, so this does not need to be done by migration scripts.